 - Water and Sanitation

 The innovation and expertise of American farmers will continue to play a critical role in ending hunger and extreme poverty.

-The President's proposal maintains the majority of U.S. funds—55 percent in 2014—for the purchase, transport, and related costs of American commodities.
+The President's proposal maintains the majority of U.S. funds for the purchase, transport, and related costs of American commodities.